flix/book/src/common-problems.md

     println(l)
 ```

-which solves the problem because Flix can find an instance of `ToString` for the
+which solves the problem because Flix can find an instance of `ToString` type
-type `List[Int32]`.
+class for the concrete type `List[Int32]`.

 ## No instance of the 'Boxable' class for the type 't'

-Given a program like:
+Given the program:

 ```flix
 def connected(l: List[(t, t)]): List[(t, t)] =